alexanderbird/verse-of-the-day/README.md

 # Bible verse of the Day

 Books chosen haphazardly, verses chosen because they interest me.
-It doesn't have to be exactly one verse.

 Unless otherwise noted, quotes are from the New King James Version.